ADifferentLuke/Genetics/README.md

 ## Goal:
 I have several goals that I'm looking to accomplish with this library
 1. Learn about genetic algorithms
-2. Exercise my design skills by trying new designs
+2. Play around with different designs patterns
 	- Seeing what works and what doesn't
 	- Manage dependencies without Spring or DI
 3. Play with language features and interesting patterns